sofiapoh/react-dynamic-data-workshop/README.md

 ### Getting an access token

-Next you'll need a GitHub auth token so you won't get rate limited!
+Next, you'll need a GitHub auth token so that you won't get rate limited!

 Go to: `Settings > Developer Settings > Personal access tokens > Generate new token`

-For this workshop you'll need to select `repo` and `user` scopes.
+For this workshop, you'll need to select `repo` and `user` scopes.

-When you get your access token remember to save it somewhere!
+When you get your access token, remember to save it somewhere!
 (But don't put it on GitHub).
-For example, create a file called `token.js` (already in the `.gitignore`) in the root of the workshop folder and put your token there.
+Create a file called `token.js` in the root of the workshop folder and put your token there.
+The file is already in the `.gitignore` for the workshop because we never want to commit private API tokens.

 ```javascript
 export const token = "yourAccessToken";